Discover more at Barrington Court

 Find out when Barrington Court is open, how to get here, the things to see and do and more.

-Barrington Court is home to a beautiful Tudor mansion that went through an impressive restoration during the 1920s.
-Nestled in the Somerset countryside, the home is full of mystery and has a real sense of freedom.
-It doesn’t have a collection, which means visitors are free to explore the space and discover the soul of the house while also appreciating the passion that went into its restoration.
+Barrington Court is home to two houses that went through an impressive restoration during the 1920s.
+Nestled in the Somerset countryside, the homes are full of mystery and have real sense of freedom.

 Barrington Court was taken on by Colonel Lyle and his wife ‘Ronnie’ in 1920.
 The next five years saw a major restoration project at the Tudor mansion.
 Colonel Lyle had a passion for collecting historic woodwork and fireplaces rescued from lost houses.